“A knight? No.” Kat trailed after him, not trusting him enough to get any closer.

 Uriel cracked the door open and peeked inside.
 His jaw tightened.
 “Be quiet and stay close.”

 Kat sighed, stepping up beside him.
-She glanced through the crack in the door.
+She glanced inside.

 The room was the size of a small banquet hall with space for at least a hundred people.
 A few elegant round wooden tables and chairs lined the edges of the walls; each decorated with a centerpiece of fresh white roses, though some were bare of the display as it had been knocked to the ground.
 There were no windows but had three doors, including theirs, into the room.
 One entrance at the far end of the room was blocked by two men.
 They wore black suits and held huge swords that were as long as the wielders were tall.
 Claymores, she thought they were called.
 The weapons seemed more like stolen props from some medieval battle.
 Yet, the men held them with practiced grace and that wasn’t the only oddity.